 If you’re in the market for an air purifier, you may be noticing that some brands are making a lot of claims.
 And some of those claims may feel too good to be true.
 So, it’s only expected that you could be thinking are air purifiers a waste of money.

-They’re useful, according to the EPA, since they’re an excellent way to enhance your Opelika home’s indoor air quality.
+They’re useful, according to the EPA, since they’re an excellent way to enhance your Auburn and Opelika home’s indoor air quality.
 Newer homes are solidly sealed and heavily insulated, which is good for energy efficiency, but not so excellent for indoor air quality.

 Because updated residences don’t naturally allow in as much fresh air as old homes, contaminants like dust, pet dander and cleaning products can concentrate in your home.
 The result?
 Air that’s more polluted than the outdoors, which is bad news if you are dealing with allergies, asthma or are susceptible to respiratory irritation.